thekevinscott/thekevinscott/src/pages/dealing-with-image-data/index.md

 A lot of the time in data science is spent manipulating the data.
 Understanding it, slicing it, visualizing it, looking at it in different ways, and engineering new features.
 I wrote [an article about that here](/common-patterns-for-analyzing-data/).
 So it's crucial to have a strong handle on how to manipulate data in Javascript if you're going to be doing Machine Learning in Javascript.

-This article will take the [MNIST example for Tensorflow.js](https://github.com/tensorflow/tfjs-examples/blob/master/mnist/data.js) and walk through the code handling the data loading.
+This article will take the [MNIST example for Tensorflow.js 0.11.1](https://github.com/tensorflow/tfjs-examples/blob/master/mnist/data.js) and walk through the code handling the data loading.

-*It's important to caveat that this is the version of Tensorflow.js x.
-Nikhil states the data loading functions will be changing, so stay tuned.*

 # MNIST example